samuelklam/sticky-notes/README.md

 - Deploy on Heroku
 - Integrate Google Material Design
 - Integrate Postgres database to store information
-- Use frontend library such as React or Angular to allow for more easy data manipulation
+- Integrate frontend framework such as React or Angular